 It isn't quite on Gremlins' level yet, but Dante's got a real studio budget behind him, and it shows.
 It has a variety of great effects, and a killer cast including Patrick Macnee, John Carradine, Kevin McCarthy, Slim Pickens, and fun cameos by Dick Miller, John Sayles (who also worked on this screenplay) and Roger Corman.
 It isn't 100% faithful to the novel, but honestly, I think it's better for it.
 I never read the book, but I read Howling II as a kid and I just remember being really bored, like when is a werewolf ever going to attack somebody?
 Plus, Howling 4 went back and did a completely faithful adaptation, and look how that turned out.
 So I think this is a case of both creators lifting the other up to be better than they'd be on their own.
 Or maybe John Sayles carried the pair of them.
 Both theories are equally plausible to me.
 But the point is, something really clicked in The Howling.

 And like I was saying, the MGM was already pretty nicely decked out with extras.
 It has the old laserdisc commentary with Dante, Picardo, Stone and actor Christopher Stone.
 They joke around a lot, but still manage to get in a good deal of memories and insight.
-There's a substantial, almost hour-long 'making of' documentary which interviews almost everybody, including Dante, Sayles, Stone, Picardo, Miller, Belinda Belaski, producer Mike Finnell and DOP John Hora, plus Macnee is included by way of a vintage television interview And it's also got fifteen minutes of deleted scenes and outtakes, the vintage promo featurette, 2 galleries, 2 trailers, some bonus trailers, and an insert with liner notes.
+There's a substantial, almost hour-long 'making of' documentary called Unleashing the Beast that interviews almost everybody, including Dante, Sayles, Stone, Picardo, Miller, Belinda Belaski, producer Mike Finnell and DOP John Hora, plus Macnee is included by way of a vintage television interview And it's also got fifteen minutes of deleted scenes and outtakes, the vintage promo featurette, 2 galleries, 2 trailers, some bonus trailers, and an insert with liner notes.
 Plus, hidden away as an easter egg, is a brief bonus interview with Dick Miller.

 So it really didn't seem like The Howling could use anymore special features, but Scream Factory proved that idea wrong.
 First of all, everything from the MGM special edition is carried over, even the easter egg Miller interview (making this one of the very few Scream Factory releases with easter eggs).
 But then, Scream Factory went and recorded a new, second audio commentary with author Gary Brandner!
-He's one of the most important voices that had always been absent from Howling stuff until now, and it's great to hear from him, even though they do unfortunately spend a lot of time covering the general "career overview" ground rather than Howling-specific talk.
-They also do new, on-camera voices with pretty much everybody else the documentary missed: effects artist David Allen, co-writer Terrance Winkles, editor Mark Goldblatt and executive producer Steven A. Lane.And last but certainly not least, there's another great episode of Horror's Hallowed Grounds.
+He's one of the most important voices that had always been absent from Howling stuff until now, and it's great to hear from him, even though they do unfortunately spend a lot of time covering the general "career overview" ground rather than Howling-specific talk, a direction the moderator seems more responsible for than Brandner.
+They also do new, on-camera interviews with pretty much everybody else the documentary missed: effects artist David Allen, co-writer Terrance Winkles, editor Mark Goldblatt and executive producer Steven A. Lane.
+And last but certainly not least, there's another great episode of Horror's Hallowed Grounds.
 It has reversible cover art so you can replace their goofy comic book art with the original poster and a slipcover, though again, it's too bad no one's figured out a way to make reversible slips.

-Bonus video: see inside a Howling DVD... literally!
+Bonus video: see inside a Howling DVD, literally!

 It's worth bearing in mind that Arrow are also releasing this on Blu soon, so it will be interesting to see how it differs from the Scream disc (which it almost certainly will, even if only in the extras department).